 Are you wondering when to sell an investment property?
 If so, you've come to the right place.
 I have owned investment properties since 2003 and I've also sold an investment property before.

 I believe the best holding period for real estate is forever.
 By not selling, real estate owners ride the unstoppable inflation wave, which has increased since the pandemic began.
 Inflation is running around 7%, which is pretty incredible.
 Inflation helps boost rents and property prices.

 Further, by holding onto your real estate forever, you never have to pay any onerous commissions and long term capital gains tax.
 Selling commissions are still stubbornly high.
 But forever is a long time.

 10 years ago, I had the mindset of buying as many investment properties as possible.
 I wanted to generate enough rental income to never have to work a day job again.
 I was enamored with using other people's money to buy a real asset that tended to appreciate in value over time.

 Further, I loved receiving a steady rental income stream.
 I used the money to pay down my mortgage and invest.
 To capture 100% of economic benefits with only a 20% down payment felt too good to be true.
 Therefore, I pressed as hard as I could.

-Today, I no longer have the same tolerance for dealing with tenants and maintenance issues.
+Today, as a father, I no longer have the same tolerance for dealing with tenants and maintenance issues.
+Which is why I invest in passive private real estate now.
 Funny how our attitudes change as we age.
 Don't believe for one second your attitudes about work, life, and money won't change either.